-Born in Northern Ireland, Mary Nelson was recently elected as an Associate of the Royal Academy of Music where she studied.
+Born in Northern Ireland, Mary Nelson is an Associate of the Royal Academy of Music where she studied.

-Other roles include Carolina The Secret Marriage (Opera North), Gilda Rigoletto, Micaela Carmen (Castleward Opera) Piacere in Handel’s Il Trionfo del Tempo e del Disinganno (Early Opera Company), Ismene Mitradate (Classical Opera Company) and Echo in a concert performance of Ariadne auf Naxos at the Barbican with the City of London Sinfonia conducted by Richard Hickox.
+Other roles include Carolina The Secret Marriage (Opera North), Gilda Rigoletto, Micaela Carmen (Castleward Opera) Piacere in Handel’s Il Trionfo del Tempo e del Disinganno (Early Opera Company), Ismene Mitradate (Classical Opera Company), Echo in a concert performance of Ariadne auf Naxos at the Barbican with the City of London Sinfonia conducted by Richard Hickox and Nedda (Stanley Hall Opera).
 She also sang Poulenc’s Gloria and Faure’s La Fête Étrange at the Royal Opera House.
-She recently made her role debut as Nedda (Stanley Hall Opera).

 ‘Asteria was sung with gripping conviction by Mary Nelson.
 She delivered the role with vocal surety and a smooth, even tone.’
 Opera Now, Tamerlano 2009

 ‘One of the highlights had to be Mary Nelson’s heartfelt delivery’ Northern Echo, Northern Sinfonia 2008